kheuer/chess_engine/README.md

 # Chess Engine
 This is a simple Chess Engine you can play against.
+The algortithms used are MiniMax and Monte Carlo Tree Search.
 The difficulty level is determined by the AI opponent chosen, it can also be changed during a match.

 The available AI opponents are: